 Despite its somewhat severe cityscape and chilly northern latitude, Helsinki bursts with vibrant street life and a joyful creative spirit that pleases locals and tickles tourists.
 Lacking a cutely cobblestoned "Old Town," its center is instead a spruce-and-stone wonderland of stunning 19th- to 21st-century architecture.
 On sunny summer days — when the sky is still bright after midnight — gusting winds swirl seagulls against an azure sky scattered with cotton-ball clouds, musicians and dancers enliven the Esplanade, and coffee sippers spill out onto sidewalks.
-Enjoy the city's bustling harborfront market, lively main boulevard, fine museums, scintillating design culture, dueling cathedrals, and quirky east-meets-west mélange of cultures.
+Enjoy the city's bustling harborfront market, lively main boulevard, fine museums, sophisticated design culture, dueling cathedrals, and quirky east-meets-west mélange of cultures.

 At a Glance

 ▲▲▲ Temppeliaukio Church Awe-inspiring, copper-topped 1969 "Church in the Rock."

 ▲▲ Uspenski Orthodox Cathedral Orthodoxy's most prodigious display outside of Eastern Europe.

 ▲▲ Lutheran Cathedral Green-domed, 19th-century Neoclassical masterpiece.